-- Creating fiscally sustainable places with amenities, open space, transportation, and housing options - · Linking economic development to transportation and housing - · Attracting and retaining businesses and encouraging innovation
+- Linking economic development to transportation and housing - · Attracting and retaining businesses and encouraging innovation

 Input was collected via focus groups, with participants composed of members of the Wasatch Front Economic Development District Board, Strategy Committee, and Choice Community Advisory Committee.
 These groups represented both the public and private sectors, including community and state and local elected leaders, representatives of workforce development boards, institutions of higher education, banking and finance, construction, manufacturing, small business, real estate, and others who contribute to and benefit from economic development efforts in the Region.
 A youth focus group also provided additional input.